techidaily/site-win11-tips/source/_posts/a-comprehensive-how-to-for-customizing-windows-11-with-widgets.md

  Widget Launcher is available on the Microsoft Store.
 If you haven't explored it before,[the Microsoft Store has plenty of award-winning and innovative apps](https://www.makeuseof.com/microsoft-store-award-winning-apps-customize/) .
 For the time being, we'll use it to download Widget Launcher.

- If Microsoft Store is up and running on your PC, you should be able to download the app via[the Widget Launcher page on the Microsoft Store](https://apps.microsoft.com/store/detail/widget-launcher/9WZDNCRDQFBT?hl=en-gb&gl=gb&rtc=1) .
+ If Microsoft Store is up and running on your PC, you should be able to download the app via [the Widget Launcher page on the Microsoft Store](https://apps.microsoft.com/store/detail/widget-launcher/9WZDNCRDQFBT?hl=en-gb&gl=gb&rtc=1) .
 Just click**Get in Store app** and Windows will handle the rest.

  Otherwise, press**Win + S** to open Windows Search and type**store** in the search box.
 Under**Best match** in the search results, click on**Microsoft Store** to launch the app.
 Search for**widget launcher** and install the app that appears.